jacqueline37/Light-Unit-Converter/README.md

 - lx
 - nit
 - stops
-- exposure multiplier
+- exposure
-- solid angle (sr)
+- solid angle
-- beam angle (deg)
+- beam angle

-Conversions may require:
+Some conversions require:

 - distance
 - solid angle
 - reflectance

-Preset values are provided.

-The converter uses geometric and photometric assumptions when needed.
+The goal is not to support everything, but to keep conversions consistent.

 ---